codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/conditionals-and-logic-logical-operators.md

     System.out.println("Both x and y are zero");
 }
 ```
+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/LogicalOps.java java -cp code/ LogicalOps )

 Likewise, the `||` operator can simplify chained `if` statements.
 Since the branches are the same, there is no need to duplicate that code.